exercism/python/.github/ISSUE_TEMPLATE/new_concept_exercise_template.md

 ## Learning objectives

 [_Please list the learning objectives of this concept exercise here.
-See the below list for an example._]
+See the below for an example.]

------**example** replace with this exericses' learning objectives. --------
+`replace the list below with this exericses' learning objectives.`

 - understanding (_and using the concept_) that the `==` operator calls the dunder method `__eq__()` on a specific object, and uses that object's implementation for comparison.
 Where no implementation is present, the default `__eq__()` from _generic_ `object` is used.
 - the same applies for operators `<`, `<=`, `!=`, `>=`, `>` and correspondents dunder methods `__lt__`, `__le__`, `__ne__`, `__ge__`, `__gt__`